 Hold the syringe between your thumb and fingers, like you’re holding a pen.
 Rest your forearm on your thigh for support.

-Insert the needle at a 90-degree angle (perpendicular) to the shaft.
+Insert the needle at a 90° angle (perpendicular) to the shaft.
 Do this quickly to reduce discomfort.
 (The needle should go in easily.
 If it doesn’t, stop right away.)

 Move your thumb to the plunger.
-Press down to inject the medication, counting to 5.
+Press down to inject the medicine, counting to 5.

 Remove the needle and dispose of it safely.

 Apply pressure to the injection site for a few minutes.
-This prevents swelling and bruising and helps spread the medication.
+This prevents swelling and bruising and helps spread the medicine.